Kraków Dragoons FC

-Kraków Dragoons FC, founded in 2016, is an association football club based in Kraków, Poland.
+Krakow Dragoons FC is an association football club based in Kraków, Poland, founded in 2016.

-The club was founded by a group of expats and started competing in the Polish football league system in the 2019–20 season.
-The Dragoons played two seasons in Klasa B before eventually being crowned champions of their group at the end of the 2021–22 season and winning promotion to Klasa A.
+The club was founded by a group of expatriates and began competing in the Polish football league system in the 2019–20 season.
+The Dragoons played two seasons in Klasa B before being crowned champions of their group at the end of the 2021–22 season, earning promotion to Klasa A. Since the 2022–23 season, they have competed in the Fenix Trophy, a UEFA-sanctioned tournament for non-professional clubs.

-Since the 2022/2023 season, Dragoons FC has been competing in the Fenix Trophy, an UEFA sanctioned tournament for non-professional clubs.
+With over 20 nationalities represented in the squad, the Dragoons are regarded as the first foreign-founded, multinational football club to compete in the Polish league pyramid.